Vancouver Games Top 10 – #10

 #10 Charles Hamelin 500 m gold

 The Olympics are filled with unforgettable moments.
 Stories of teamwork, sportsmanship and triumph flood the news and capture our attention.
-The 2010 Vancouver Winter Olympics were no different.
+The Vancouver 2010 Olympic Winter Games were no different.
 From the opening ceremonies to the golden goal, the home Olympics were filled with some amazing moments.
 As the 10th anniversary of the Vancouver 2010 games approaches, we will be reliving the top 10 moments of the Vancouver 2010 Olympics through our eyes.
 This is #10.

 The 500m short-track speed skating final.
 There are two Canadians racing for a spot on the podium.
 Francois-Louis Tremblay and Charles Hamelin, both looking to win and celebrate in front of a home crowd.
 For Hamelin, the race is redemption.
 After both the 1,500m and 1,000m races left something to be desired, he was looking to prove to himself, and to Canada, that he was meant to be there.